lukethompson96/milestone1/README.md

 ### 1.2 Accessibility
 Site is designed in a high contrast and adheres to accessibility guidelines.
 All non-text elements have an alt attribute attached (e.g. images) or an aria-label where appropriate.
 The colour scheme of the website broadly adheres to the theme "Ivory Glow" by Figma [Found here](https://www.figma.com/color-palettes/ivory-glow/ "Figma's Color Palette").

+### 1.3 Informational Organisation
+Information is structured in a user-friendly way - with semantic sections and each potion of information self contained in divs and styled in easily digestible ways. e.g. pricing is structured as an unorderd list in the html, but styled as separate "cards" which list key features and pricing for each subscription tier.
+Headers are used across the site to convey structure and to signpost the user to the information they need.
+Information is also structures in order of priority, with lower priority or loosely related information nested in an aside element (see pricing/features in 1.1 above).

+### 1.4 Background/Foreground clarity